MatchuPitchu/react-summary/Readme.md

     // AuthContext.js
     import { createContext } from 'react';

-    // create an default(!) obj that contains components with an app wide state storage;
+    // initialize context with default data obj to have better autocompletion in VSC;
-    // this helps e.g. for autocompletion in VSC const AuthContext = createContext({
+    // later import { AuthContext } in all components where you need context data export const AuthContext = createContext({
       isLoggedIn: false,
       onLogout: () => {},
     });

-    export default AuthContext;
     ```

   - provide context: wrap in JSX code all components that should be able to listen to the context